0belous/A2-Legacy-Launcher/README.md

 - A supported Meta Quest headset
 - A USB connection with USB debugging enabled
 - Java Runtime Environment (JRE)
-- Windows, Linux, or MacOS pc
+- Windows, Linux, or MacOS

 The launcher checks for one authorized headset.
 Disconnect additional Android devices before you install a game.